Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Introduction

 which help us express $R(k)$ and $I(k)$ in closed forms.
 Details are given in Example \ref{EX:tele}. \end{example}

-Preliminary experiments in {\sc maple 2021} illustrated that our complete reduction were more efficient than the {\tt int()} command in {\sc maple}, when both were applied to the derivatives of elements in some transcendental elementary extension of $C(x)$.
-In particular, a significant speed-up was observed when integrands are derivatives of polynomials in the generators of such an extension (see Tables 4 and 6 in Section \ref{SECT:expr}).
+Preliminary experiments in {\sc maple} 2026 illustrated that our complete reduction outperformed the {\tt int()} command in {\sc maple} 2026 for computing in-field integrals of derivatives of elements in certain transcendental elementary extensions.
+In particular, a significant speed-up was observed when integrands were derivatives of polynomials in the generators of such an extension (see Tables \ref{tab:dLEE} and \ref{tab:dLEE2} in Section \ref{SECT:expr}).